siddhartha-gadgil/DeptWeb/_seminars/2024/2024-06-24-anita-arora.md

 dimer (resp. monomer-dimer) model deals with weighted enumeration of perfect matchings (resp. matchings).
 The monopole-dimer model is a signed variant of the monomer-dimer model which has determinantal structure.
-A more general model called the \emph{loop-vertex model} has also been defined for an oriented graph and the partition function in this case can also be written as a determinant.
+A more general model called the <i>loop-vertex model</i> has also been defined for an oriented graph and the partition function in this case can also be written as a determinant.
 However, this model depends on the orientation of the graph.
 The monopole-dimer model